 Richard Dean has kindly allowed me to use his finely-researched historical maps of the Lee Navigation, to locate, illustrate and add information to each lock.
 The legend can be brought up by clicking on the map.
 These maps are included in his 'Canals of London - No. 4 in the Historical Canal Maps' series.
 Full details of his work can be found at www.cartographics.co.uk/Page3.htm.

-I must record my grateful thanks to John Boyes, Keith Fairclough and Jeremy Batch, whose various researches, published and private, I have plundered for information.
+I must record my grateful thanks to Keith Fairclough, Jeremy Batch and the late John Boyes, whose various researches, published and private, I have plundered for information.

-Also to Dennis Ashby, whose extensive collection of early 20th century postcards has provided many of the illustrations on these pages.
+Also to the late Dennis Ashby, whose extensive collection of early 20th century postcards has provided many of the illustrations on these pages.